Iron and Zinc: Can You Take Them Together?

 Key takeaways

-• Iron and zinc can compete for absorption when taken together in high doses.
+• High-dose iron and zinc supplements can compete for absorption when taken together, especially in solution on an empty stomach.

 Disclaimer: This article is for informational purposes only and is not a substitute for professional medical advice.
 Always consult your healthcare provider before making changes to your supplement or medication routine.
 Pilora does not diagnose, treat, cure, or prevent any disease.